Illinois Compiled Statutes

 (1) Any long-term care facility as defined in Section

-1-113 of the Nursing Home Care Act or any facility as defined in Section 1-113 of the ID/DD Community Care Act or the Specialized Mental Health Rehabilitation Act of 2013, as amended;
+1-113 of the Nursing Home Care Act or any facility as defined in Section 1-113 of the ID/DD Community Care Act, Section 1-113 of the MC/DD Act, or the Specialized Mental Health Rehabilitation Act of 2013, as amended;

 (2) Any community residential alternative as defined